google/earthenterprise/earth_enterprise/BUILD.md

 # Building Earth Enterprise Fusion and Server

-Building is currently supported on 64-bit versions of Ubuntu 14.04 LTS, Ubuntu 16.04 LTS, RHEL 6, RHEL 7, and CentOS 7.
+Building is currently supported on 64-bit versions of Ubuntu 14.04 LTS, Ubuntu 16.04 LTS, RHEL 6, RHEL 7, CentOS 6 and CentOS 7.

 ## GEE 5.2.1 Build Prerequisites (All platforms)